Designing and building an experimentation programme from zero — achieving 21% conversion rate increase

 The decision to run exclusion tests before ideation tests was the most important sequencing choice.
 It meant the first round of stakeholder workshops started from behavioural evidence about what users valued, not abstract opinions about what we thought they wanted.
 That credibility carried forward into all subsequent ideation sessions.

-If I were to build this again, I'd set up stakeholder reporting infrastructure earlier in the process — even before the first tests launched.
-The act of receiving regular experiment updates (even if inconclusive at first) builds the habit of engaging with data-driven outcomes, which compounds over time into genuine cultural shift.
+If I were to build this again, I'd set up stakeholder reporting infrastructure earlier in the process even before testing was scaled.
+The act of receiving regular experiment updates (even if inconclusive at first) builds the habit of engaging with data-driven outcomes, which increase over time into genuine cultural shift.

 Transferable principle: Don't build the programme you want.
 Build the programme the organisation is ready for.
 Start with evidence-gathering (audit, exclusion tests), then involve stakeholders in hypothesis generation once they've seen that user behaviour can contradict assumptions.
 Ownership follows evidence, not vice versa.